sagan/simplegoproxy/README.md

         Username of admin UI (Admin UI is available at "/admin" path) (default "root")
 ```

 All arguments are optional, and can also be set by environment variable.
 The environment variable name is the `SGP_` prefix concating flag name in uppercase and replacing `-` with `_`.
 E.g.: `enable-file` flag can be set by setting `SGP_ENABLE_FILE=true` env.
+For the array list type flags like `-open-scope`, the env value should be all array item values joined by `;`.

 ## Usage